needle-mirror/com.unity.remote-config-runtime/Documentation~/CodeIntegration.md

         // initialize handlers for unity game services await UnityServices.InitializeAsync();

-        // options can be passed in the initializer, e.g if you want to set analytics-user-id use two lines from below:
+        // options can be passed in the initializer, e.g if you want to set analytics-user-id or an environment-name use the lines from below:
-        // var options = new InitializationOptions().SetOption("com.unity.services.core.analytics-user-id", "my-user-id-123");
+        // var options = new InitializationOptions()
+        //   .SetOption("com.unity.services.core.analytics-user-id", "my-user-id-1234")
+        //   .SetOption("com.unity.services.core.environment-name", "production");
         // await UnityServices.InitializeAsync(options);

         // remote config requires authentication for managing environment information